sustrik/uxy/README.md

 # UXY format

+### Rationale

+UXY format is designed with the following requirements in mind:

+- It should be human-readable.
+- It should be as similar to the output of standard tools, such as `ls` or `ps`, as possible.
+- At the same time it should be unabiguous and thus parsable in deterministic manner.
+- It should be, to some minimal extent, self-describing (column names).
+- It should work well with infinite streams (think, for example, the output of `tail` command).
+- It should be resilient.
+No possible input should crash the tool.

 ### Records and fields

 - UXY format is a possibly infinite list of lines separated by newlines.
-  Each line is a data record.
-- Each line is composed of fields separated by arbitrary number spaces.
+- Each line is composed of fields separated by arbitrary number of spaces.
 - Fields starting AND ending with a double quote are treated in a special way:
-  - The delimiting quote characters themselves are ignored.
+  - The delimiting double-quote characters themselves are ignored.
   - The characters inside the quotes, including spaces, are taken as they are.
   - The only exception are the characters preceded by backslash.
 These are encoded as follows: